Focaccia Dough Calculator

 - Mix: 10 minutes

-- Bulk ferment: 1–2 hours (or overnight cold ferment in fridge for deeper flavor)
+- Bulk ferment: 1 to 2 hours, or overnight in the fridge for deeper flavor

-Cold ferment option: After mixing, refrigerate the dough for 12–24 hours.
-Cold fermentation develops more complex flavors and makes the dough easier to handle.
-Bring to room temperature for 1 hour before shaping.
+Cold ferment option: After mixing, refrigerate the dough for 12 to 24 hours.
+It builds more complex flavor and, counterintuitively for a dough this wet, makes it much easier to handle.
+Bring it back to room temperature for an hour before shaping.

 How we build and check this calculator